 Based at our Gold Coast, Nathan and Logan campuses, this program sees second and third-year nursing students link with commencing students to help them become familiar with their campus and courses.

-School of Pharmacy and Pharmacology Peer Mentoring
+Pharmacy and Pharmacology Peer Mentoring

 This Gold Coast-based program connects commencing students with senior student mentors in the same program to offer support in the first trimester of study.